Ray Cummins: Senior

 Cummins first came to prominence on the inter-county scene as a member of the Cork senior football team in 1968.
 The following year he became a dual player when he made his first appearance on the Cork senior hurling side.
 Cummins's first appearance was when he came on as a substitute in the Munster final trouncing of Tipperary.
 This win allowed Cork to advance directly to the All-Ireland final where Kilkenny provided the opposition.
 It was Cummins's first full game with the senior hurling team.
 It was a baptism of fire for the young hurlers as he was marking Pa Dillon, one of Kilkenny's most intimidating players.
 Cork took an early lead, however, after Pat Delaney was stretchered off Kilkenny came from behind to win the game by 2–15 to 2–9.

 In 1970 Cummins captured a second Munster winners' medal at senior level as Tipperary were accounted for by 3–10 to 3–8.
 Cork later qualified for the All-Ireland final.
 Wexford provided the opposition in the very first eighty-minute championship decider.
-The game saw a record 64-point score line for both teams as Cork's Eddie O'Brien scored a hat-trick of goal to give Cork a considerable lead.
+The game saw a record 64-point score line for both teams as Cork's Eddie O'Brien scored a hat-trick of goals to give Cork a considerable lead.
 At full-time Cork were the winners by 6–21 to 5–10, giving Cummins his first senior All-Ireland winners' medal.

 In 1971 Cork's hurlers failed, however, the footballers emerged from the wilderness.
 Cork defeated Kerry by 0–25 to 0–14 in the provincial final, giving Cummins his first Munster football medal.
 Cork were later defeated by eventual champions Offaly in the All-Ireland semi-final.
 Cummins's skill as an all-round hurling and football star was acknowledged at the end of 1971 when he was picked on both inaugural All-Star teams.

 A return to hurling in 1972 saw Cummins win his first National Hurling League title following a narrow win over Limerick.
 The success continued later that year as Cork trounced Clare by 6–18 to 2–8, giving Cummins a third Munster winners' medal.
 Cummins later lined out in a third All-Ireland final in four years, with Kilkenny providing the opposition for a second time.
 In one of the classic All-Ireland finals, he scored two goals in that game to put Cork in the driving seat.
 With time running out Kilkenny were eight points in arrears, however, one of the most amazing reversals of fortune took place.
 'The Cats' fought back and finished seven points ahead on a score line of 3–24 to 5–11.
 It was a bitter All-Ireland defeat for Cummins, his second at the hands of Kilkenny.